iamsammak/soundspace/assets/README.md

 This app will consist of one screens: the animation canvas.
 The canvas will display a simple instruction in the beginning and the rest should be user intuitive

-Used to be yarn, changed to sound space because I wanted to implement an animation project that also utilized sounds
+Used to be Yarn, changed to Sound Space because I wanted to implement an animation project that also utilized sounds

 ![homepage]
 ![yarnview]